 - You’ll feel confident they know how to do it right

-You’re going to pay an agency $3-10k for a small to medium sized website.
-A larger, more complex website will cost you $25-50k if you already have products, services, and heavy traffic.
-But, it’s honestly not too difficult to justify either of those costs of you’re a growing business.
+You’ll pay an agency $10-25k for a small to medium-sized website.
+A more extensive, more complex website will cost you $25-50k if you already have products, services, and heavy traffic.
+But, it’s honestly not too difficult to justify either of those costs if you’re a growing business.

 However, when you hire a web design agency…